jdadavid/juliashellutils/README.md

 ```
 juliad : launches Julia daemon server (if necessary),  and client, to execute julia file with reduced TTFX
 #  wraps excellent DaemonMode by @dmolima (see https://github.com/dmolina/DaemonMode.jl)
-#  You must have "using DaemonMode in the project
+#  You must have added DaemonMode to the project that will be used (or the default v1.x env)
 Usage  : juliad [+h] [+v] [+l] [+k] [+s] [+J juliax] [julia_options] file.jl [args]
     +h : this help
     +v : verbose (vs launching steps)